Indiana

 - Administer the Indiana state test and report to the state data for A–F ratings, including state assessment scores and graduation rates

-- Must grant the state full access to its premises for observing classroom instruction and reviewing any instructional materials and curriculum
+- Must grant the state reasonable access to its premises for observing classroom instruction and reviewing any instructional materials and curriculum

 Legal History